 Both air conditioners may be operated when the generator is running or if you have optional 50-amp service.
-Set the priority switch to the front air conditioner and it is powered through the normal circuit.
-The generator powers the rear air conditioner through a separate circuit.
+When the generator is running, the front air conditioner is powered through the normal shoreline circuit on the generator 30-amp circuit.
+The generator powers the rear air conditioner through its 20-amp circuit at the same time.